-Fish that are tagged further west in the BS and AI are more likely to move out of the area in which they were tagged and into areas further east (Figs. 15, 16, 17, 18, Tables 3, 4).
-Equally high percentages of recoveries from AI-released fish were found in the EGOA (27%), AI (26%), and BC (18%; Fig. 15, Table 3); and a high percentage of recoveries from BS-released fish were found in the EGOA (29%), CGOA (20%), and BS (19%, Fig. 16, Table 3).
+Fish that are tagged farther west in the BS and AI are more likely to move out of the area in which they were tagged and into areas farther east (Figs. 12, 13, 14, 15; Tables 3, 4).
+Equally high percentages of recoveries from AI released fish were found in the EGOA (27%), AI (26%), and BC (18%; Fig. 12, Table 3), and a high percentage of recoveries from BS released fish were found in the EGOA (29%), CGOA (20%), and BS (19%, Fig. 13, Table 3).
 Small fish appear to remain in the BS the first 3 years following tagging and then move east from the area.
-Five to ten years following tagging in the BS, an increasing proportion of small fish appear in the CGOA and EGOA.
+Five to 10 years following tagging in the BS, an increasing proportion of small fish appear in the CGOA and EGOA.
 Large fish tagged in the BS are more likely to stay there, but a large proportion of fish are still recovered in the EGOA and BC within 10 years of tagging.
-Small fish in the AI show a high probability of remaining in the area for the first 5 years following tagging.
-Five to ten years following tagging, there are increasing numbers of tagged small sablefish recovered in the EGOA.
-Unlike large sablefish tagged 45% in the BS, the majority of large sablefish tagged in the AI move immediately.
-Tag data indicates that most fish (small- and large-sized) leaving the AI do not move eastward by way of the BS.
-Only 3.5% of all recoveries of AI releases were made in the BS (Table 3).
+Small fish in the AI show a high probability of remaining in the area during the first 5 years following tagging.
+Five to 10 years following tagging, there are increasing numbers of small sablefish recovered in the EGOA.
+Unlike large sablefish tagged in the BS, the majority of large sablefish tagged in the AI move immediately.
+Tag data indicates that most fish (small and large-sized) leaving the AI do not move eastward by way of the BS.
+Only 3.5% of the recoveries of AI releases were made in the BS (Table 3).
 Tagged sablefish released in the AI traveled the furthest, on average, before being recaptured (Table 5).